Scouting and Guiding in Western Australia: Centenary

 From 28 June 2014 to 28 June 2015, Girl Guides WA celebrated 100 years of Guiding in Western Australia.
 A number of events and special projects were organised for the occasion, including a Centenary Dinner for adult members, past members and supporters, "Jamboree with a Difference" and collection of information for the state archives.

 Our Barn

-Girl Guides WA operates "Our Barn" in York The original building on the property is from the Victorian Era and was originally the stables of Haversham House.
-It has a rich history, and was used by the Red Cross in World War II as a convalescent home for the armed services.
-Our Barn was converted into a dormitory by Girl Guides WA in the 1970s and officially opened as a Guide Property in 1977.
+Girl Guides WA operates "Our Barn" in York.
+"Our Barn" was converted into a dormitory by Girl Guides WA in the 1970s and officially opened as a Guide Property in 1977.